 In a very short time, Georgia State University has built an impressive research enterprise.
 It’s the Institute for Biomedical Sciences, and its scientists are unlocking new insights and answers to an array of diseases and ailments.
 Tens of millions of dollars in research grants flow into the institute each year, and the university is planning even more expansion.

-Published January 6, 2020 in News Hub
+Published October 15, 2020 in Georgia State News Hub

-Published December 11, 2019 in News Hub
+Published October 13, 2020 in Georgia State News Hub

 Dr. Timothy Denning, associate director of the Institute for Biomedical Sciences at Georgia State University, has been named the university’s vice president for research and economic development. read more ❯